 The Denson Firm

 Is the change to Florida’s stand your ground law effective?
 Many critics of the law call for legislation reform, noting that it can be abused by violent individuals who take the opportunity to kill even when they can safely walk away.
 However, the law can also be life-saving if you are in a deadly situation.

 Even if you can prove full justification for using deadly force, you must still prove a prima facie case in a pre-trial hearing per Florida’s burden of proof requirements.
-Having a knowledgeable weapons charges attorney on your side is essential for any case involving stand your ground laws in Florida.
-Contact The Denson Firm today to get assistance with your case.
+A knowledgeable weapons charges attorney is essential for any case involving stand your ground laws in Florida.
+Contact The Denson Firm today to get assistance with your case and ask our defense attorneys for clarification about the Florida stand your ground law.

+The Denson Firm